oholiab/memcachedtest/README.md

 I only had the vaguest idea what I was doing here and just needed a POC.

+Please note that this will *NOT* show up when using the default, conservative slab reassign algorithm.
+To get it to move some stuff about, telnet on and
+issue:

+		slabs automove 2

+and it will convert to the aggressive automove algorithm that performs a move on (all, some?) evictions.

 Why does it eat all the pies?
 -----------------------------
 I've not rate limited it in any way, it runs in 8 threads, stores ridiculously